 Of course, if you have something, in particular, that’s been bothering you, use your journal as an opportunity to explore the topic from multiple angles.

-Writing about a problem can often help you see it from a different perspective.
-You may see a situation from someone else’s viewpoint, or writing about an issue could help you realize that it’s actually not such a big deal after all.
+Writing about a problem can often help you see it differently.
+You may see a situation from someone else’s viewpoint, or writing about an issue could help you realize it’s not a big deal.

 3. Focus on Simplicity

-One of my biggest problems I experienced when I started journaling was that I would spend too much time trying to find the perfect way to phrase what I wanted to write.
+One of the biggest problems I experienced when I started journaling was that I would spend too much time trying to find the perfect way to phrase what I wanted to write.